sebfisch/todoyu/README.txt

 This is an beta version.
 Not for productive use!
 Most of the bugs should be fixed, be we still need a lot of testing.
-You're welcome to take a look, but you should not rely on any function, classname or behaviour at this moment!
+You're welcome to take a look, but you should not rely on any function, class name or behaviour at this moment!

 2. How to install todoyu beta2
 ------------------------------
-* Copy all the files of the beta2 package to your webserver
+* Copy all the files of the beta2 package to your web server
 * When loading todoyu in the browser, the todoyu installer will start automatically
 * Follow the instructions of the installer